 He got featured in so many movies like;

 A Price To Pay

 Indeed it’s a sad year for the whole members of the Nollywood as they started to mourn another veteran actor at the early year of 2012 as they stand to mourn David Ihesie.

-David Ihesie, passed on in his place in Enugu after a long battle with Arthritis which he couldn’t make it.
-The actor who always take the role of an elder or chief in the Play died on the 19th of February 2012.
+David Ihesie passed on in his place in Enugu after a long battle with Arthritis which he couldn’t make it.
+The actor who always takes the role of an elder or chief in the Play died on the 19th of February 2012.